 In this article, we’ll talk about what IBD is, how it presents, what triggers IBD flares, and how IBD is diagnosed and treated.

 What Is Inflammatory Bowel Disease?

-Inflammatory bowel disease includes two disorders that cause chronic inflammation of the digestive tract: ulcerative colitis and Crohn's disease.
-These very different conditions are usually easy to tell apart, but if a firm diagnosis can’t be made a person might be said to have indeterminate colitis.
+The two most common inflammatory bowel diseases are ulcerative colitis and Crohn's disease.
+Both cause chronic inflammation of the digestive tract but are very different conditions that are usually easy to tell apart.
+There are other conditions that cause chronic colitis, a general term for inflammation of the colon, or large intestine, but these are rare.
+Sometimes, if a firm diagnosis can’t be made, a person might be said to have indeterminate colitis.
+(Source, Source)

 Ulcerative colitis is a condition characterized by chronic inflammation of the colon and rectum, together known as the large intestine, with ulcers (open sores) forming along its inner lining.
 (Source)